Select Page

 As you progress through your educational experience, life at Lake Country Christian High School is enriched through extracurricular opportunities.

 The House System: The purpose of the House system is to provide a means of building unity, loyalty, and tradition through the high school over an extended period of time.
 It is designed to encourage and increase competition among the students, and to create a supportive environment.
 It also provides leadership opportunities.
 It originated in British boarding schools where students actually lived in “house” units and started at LCCS in 2008.
 The LCCS Houses of Blanton, Byers, McElreath, and Maulden are named after persons with founding connections to the school.
 Each House has distinguishing character qualities, a color, and an animal mascot.
-The LCCS High School student body is divided into four mixed gender mixed grade level groups.
+The high school student body is divided into four mixed gender mixed grade level groups.
 All members of the same family are placed in the same house.
 The Houses do not replace grouping students by grade level for Pep Rallies and other traditional events.

 Spiritual Life